 5. Does this mean I won’t be earning any money while I’m travelling?

 Maybe you will have a passive income from renting out your house or flat, or perhaps you have set up an online business that you can manage from abroad.
 Otherwise, you might want to consider taking up some contract or freelance work in your field while you’re away.
 There are opportunities for year-long work visas in countries such as Australia, Canada and New Zealand, so you can gain international work experience.
 You might also consider schemes, such as WWOOF or Workaway, or hostel cleaning or admin work, which allow you to exchange your skills and labour for free accommodation.
-There are also sites such as fiverr and elance where you can offer your services on a freelance basis to potential clients from all over the world.
+There are also sites such as fiverr where you can offer your services on a freelance basis to potential clients from all over the world.

 When you make the big leap to travel, there is always a lot to think about, so it’s always best to break it down into small chunks.
 Money worries are often a top concern, so why not check out this blog post with my tips on how to manage your finances while travelling.
 And congratulations for getting this far… you are one step closer to the travels of your dreams!